Value functions in DOCX templates

 join

-join(separator, order, property) - joins array values with a separator (required) and sorts them in a specific order (optional). property (optional) can be used to access properties in a nested structure.
+join(separator, order) - joins array values with a separator (required) and sorts them in a specific order (optional).

 Examples